Common Cryptocurrency Scams, How to Recognise Them and What to Do if You Think You Have Been Scammed

 - Stop ALL contact with the scammer

-- DON’T send them any more money
+- DON’T send them any more money or cryptocurrency

 - Call your bank immediately